Average Engagement Ring Cost: How Much Should You Spend?

 Setting a budget for your engagement ring should be part of your overall budgeting strategy.

-How much can you afford to spend?
+How much can you afford to spend on engagement and wedding rings?
 Set a budget before you go shopping so that you don’t get talked into spending more than you can afford.
 These days, more and more couples are shopping for the engagement ring together, which has many advantages:

 - Ring shopping is an experience you can share.